sassafras13/sassafras13.github.io/bookshelf.md

 ## 2021

+* **A Place for Us** by Fatima Farheen Mirza (So beautifully written.
+Each sentence was delicately crafted and the character arcs made me cry.)

 * **Patron Saints of Nothing** by Randy Ribay

 * **2034: A Novel of the Next World War** by Elliot Ackerman and Adm.
 James Stavridis